toddr/RFB/0001-pep-process.md

 Following a discussion on P5P, the workflow varies based on whether any of the PPE's co-authors are core developers.
 If one or more of the PPE's co-authors are core developers, they are responsible for following the process outlined below.
-Otherwise (i.e. none of the co-authors are core developers), then the PPE author(s) will need to find a sponsor for the PPE.
+If not (i.e. if none of the co-authors are core developers), then the PPE author(s) will need to find a sponsor for the PPE.

 Ideally, a core developer sponsor is identified, but non-core sponsors may also be selected with the approval of the Pumpking.
-The sponsor's job is to provide guidance to the PPE author to help them through the logistics of the PPE process (somewhat acting like a mentor).
+The sponsor's job is to provide guidance to the PPE author to help them through the logistics of the PPE process (acting somewhat like a mentor).
 Being a sponsor does **not** disqualify that person from becoming a co-author later on.
 The sponsor of a PPE is recorded in the "Sponsor:" field at the top of the document.